 The FINRA arbitration process requires precise communication, timeframes, and investigations.
 Most investors who file a claim against an advisor or advisement firm are not prepared to handle the legal considerations of the claim.
 An attorney can help claimants identify additional acts of misconduct or fraud, meet documentation submission timeframes, and protect a claimant from defenses against misconduct.
 Most respondents will hire an attorney to protect their professional interests.
 Claimants may increase their ability to secure a successful resolution if they retain legal counsel.

 Arbitration claims commonly involve negligence, risk misrepresentation, breach of fiduciary or contractual duties, unsuitability, churning, and unauthorized trading.
 A FINRA attorney at Erez Law who specializes in securities arbitration will protect your rights to relief under FINRA standards.
+Erez Law will always try to obtain the best settlement possible prior to a final hearing, however, there are cases that cannot be settled and must be tried.
+Erez Law has a consistent record of trying FINRA cases and obtaining successful results.
+While we endeavor to obtain a settlement, we are always preparing for the final hearing and will be ready if negotiations are not successful.

 As an investor, FINRA’s services are there as an oversight to protect investors, but during arbitration, they act as a neutral venue for investment disputes.
 Though arbitration is through FINRA, you should have a skilled attorney who understands investment law to guide you through the arbitration proceeding.

 Trust Erez Law to help you file a FINRA arbitration claim.
 We recognize signs of unauthorized trading and other forms of misconduct, and we offer professional legal advice moving forward.
 Erez Law has a long track record of successful arbitration.
-Contract our office today to discuss your arbitration claim.
+Contact our office today to discuss your arbitration claim.